-Written by Scott H.D.
-Bower, Alison J. Gray and Russell J. Krugerand Russell Kruger
+Written By Scott H.D.
+Bower, Alison J. Gray and Russell J. Kruger

 A royalty holder must make reasonable inquires to confirm that a royalty has been properly paid and will be limited to a two-year recovery if not, the Alberta Court of Appeal has ruled in Canadian Natural Resources Limited v Jensen Resources Ltd, 2013 ABCA 399.